• Skip to main content

 Chilean beef Cazuela

-3. Return the meat to the pot, add the potatoes, corn, and rice if desired.
+3. Return the meat to the pot, and add the potatoes, corn, and rice if desired.
 Cover everything with plenty of hot water, about 2 liters.

 Added water to cazuela

-4. Stir and cook covered over medium heat, boil for 15 minutes.
+4. Stir and cook covered over medium heat.
+Boil for 15 minutes.

 Cooked cazuela